 7. Delete Watches to Compress Excel File for Email

-- First, select the desired cell (E8) and go to Formulas.
+- Select the desired cell E8 and go to Formulas tab.

 - After that click on Watch Window in the Formula Auditing option.

-- In turn, a window naming Watch Window will appear.
+- A window named Watch Window will appear.

-- Now, select the desired cell and click on the Delete Watch button.
+- Select the desired cell and click on the Delete Watch button.